 We would use the Tapestry of Grace curriculum instead.

 Tapestry of Grace Curriculum

-Tapestry of Grace follows a 4 year cycle, but not the one recommend by The Well-Trained Mind.
-Instead the cycle is as follows:
+Tapestry of Grace follows a 4-year cycle, but not the one recommended by The Well-Trained Mind.
+Instead, the cycle is as follows:

-As you can see Year 2 of Tapestry of Grace begins at the Fall of Rome and does a sprint through the crusades, the Mayflower, and the Colonial Period before ending at 1800.
+As you can see Year 2 of Tapestry of Grace begins at the Fall of Rome and does a sprint through the crusades, the Mayflower, and the Colonial Period before ending in 1800.
 And let me tell you the year is a sprint!
-However I love the extra time to really dig deep into modern history over the next two years.
+However, I love the extra time to really dig deep into modern history over the next two years.

 But Year 2 of Tapestry of Grace was perfect for combining the younger three kids.
 No child would repeat an entire year of history and by January everyone would be into new material.

 I’d have discussion questions and worksheets.
 And Tapestry includes more than just one or two subjects.
 Take a look at this list!

 But if I was combining the youngest three, why not toss my oldest into the equation and truly make life simple!
 After all, Tapestry is designed for grades K through Mom, and I’d have the hand-holding I needed.